sspintel/openvino_tensorflow/docs/MODELS.md

 | [yolo-v4](https://github.com/david8862/keras-YOLOv3-model-set)| CPU, iGPU, MYRIAD, VAD-M |

 Pre-trained frozen model files are provided for only some of these models.
 For the rest, please refer to the links provided.

+## Quantization Support (Preview)

+ **OpenVINO™ integration with TensorFlow** now supports INT8 models quantized using Quantization-Aware Training (QAT) tools such as OpenVINO™ [Neural Network Compression Framework (NNCF)](https://github.com/openvinotoolkit/nncf) and [TensorFlow Model Optimization ToolKit (TFMOT)](https://www.tensorflow.org/model_optimization).
+This support is currently in a preview state and performance optimizations are in progress.

+Some examples of NNCF usage to produce quantized models can be found [here](https://github.com/openvinotoolkit/nncf/tree/develop/examples/tensorflow/).